dustinpfister/blog_posts/_posts/threejs-fog.md

 ## 2 - An animation loop example of Fog

 A static scene is a good way to start out but in order to really gain a sense of what is going on with fog I am ether going to want to add some kind of controls to change the position and orientation of the camera, or start some kind of main application loop that will update the position of the camera or objects in the scene over time.
 For this example I will be going with a basic animation loop, so then this is going to be just like that of the static scene example, but with an animation loop function that uses the requestAnimatioFrame method to create an animation loop.

+### 2.1 - Just moving a mesh object back and forth

 Inside the body of the animation loop I am then going to want to move the mesh object, and or the camera.
 For this example I went with moving and rotating the mesh object, while keeping the camera fixed in terms of position by using the look at method to keep the camera fixed on the mesh object.